Fred Wesley: Biography

 Wesley became a force in jazz in 1978 when he joined the Count Basie Orchestra.
-He released his first jazz album as a leader, To Someone in 1988.
+He released his first jazz album as a leader, To Someone, in 1988.
 It was followed by New Friends in 1990, Comme Ci Comme Ca in 1991, the live album Swing and Be Funky, and Amalgamation in 1994.

-In the early 1990s Wesley toured with his colleagues from the James Brown band, Pee Wee Ellis and Maceo Parker, as the JB Horns.
-With the departure of Ellis the band became The Maceo Parker Band.
-Wesley was featured trombonist with Parker until 1996 when he formed his own band, The Fred Wesley Group, now known as Fred Wesley and the New JBs.
+In the early 1990s, Wesley toured with his colleagues from the James Brown band, Pee Wee Ellis and Maceo Parker, as the JB Horns.
+With the departure of Ellis, the band became the Maceo Parker Band.
+Wesley was featured as a trombonist with Parker until 1996 when he formed his own band, The Fred Wesley Group, now known as Fred Wesley and the New JBs.